 The gas pedal was replaced with one from Lokar.
 This changes the original rod & pivot throttle linkage to a cable linkage.
 The cable throttle linkage makes it easier to put the throttle and transmission kickdown linkage on the carb.

 The original seat belts were only lap belts, but Chevy put anchor points into the rear upper cab to mount shoulder belts.
 I installed a lap/shoulder belt kit from Brothers Trucks.

 I reused the existing seat frame, but got new seat covers in off white vinyl with black/white houndstooth cloth inserts and new seat foam from Classic Parts - they are actually made by PUI Interiors.
 I'm happy with the seat back foam, although I really did not need it.
-On the seat bottom, I really did not need new foam either - I'm actually not happy with the new seat bottom foam - it made the seat fabric so tight that I needed to use zip ties instead of hog rings in a few spots to get an extra inch here and there.
-And the new seat bottom makes the seat so high that it is hard to get my legs past the steering wheel and my head almost touches the roof.
-I'm saving the old seat bottom foam and may take apart the seat and put the old foam back.
+On the seat bottom, I really did not need new foam.
+I'm not happy with the new seat bottom foam - it makes the seat fabric so tight that I needed to use zip ties instead of hog rings in a few spots to get an extra inch here and there.
+And the new seat bottom makes the seat so high that it is hard to get my legs past the steering wheel and my head touches the roof.
+I saved the old seat bottom foam and plan to take the bottom seat apart and put the old foam back.
 But I am happy with the new vinyl/fabric cover.

 I installed a grey dash pad & parchment armrests from Classic Parts.